jamesericdavidson/gokarna/exampleSite/content/posts/theme-documentation-advanced.md

 You can style the resulting `<div id="comments">` with CSS.

-### Katex
+### KaTeX

-Katex is a math typesetting library for the web which lets you write beautiful equations.
-To use it, add the javascript as mentioned in [their documentation](https://katex.org/docs/browser.html) in our `params.customHeadHTML`.
+KaTeX is a math typesetting library that lets you write beautiful equations.
+To use it, add the JavaScript mentioned in [their documentation](https://katex.org/docs/browser.html) to `customHeadHTML`.

 ```toml
 [params]